FunctionalUrology/MLme/README.md

     -  The Data Exploration feature enables users to upload datasets and analyze them with statistical visualizations, providing insights into data patterns, trends, and outliers for informed decisions in developing ML pipelines.

     -  <i>Input</i>:
        -  A .csv or .txt file with a row representing a sample and a column representing a feature.
 The first and last columns must contain the sample name and target classes, respectively, and the file must not have any NaN values.
+[Example input data](https://github.com/FunctionalUrology/MLcanvas/blob/main/example-input-data/data-tab-sep.txt).
        -  When uploading a file, users must ensure that they select the correct separator using the ```Sep``` dropdown menu to avoid errors.

     -  <i>Output</i>: